 Water requirements: Eggplant is fairly drought tolerant, but will be bitter and/or small if not consistently damp, (but avoid over watering for soggy soil).

 Fertilization: Do not over fertilize with nitrogen, you will get bushy plants but they will bear a smaller set of fruit.
-Better to use a fertilizer with a higher, phosphate and potassium percentages (try our Bloom & Bud Fertilizer.)
+Better to use a fertilizer with a higher, phosphate and potassium percentages.
 Amend soil prior to transplanting into garden; supplement per product label.
 Eggplant also needs a lot of calcium, so add lime to the soil before you plant.
 Weekly watering with kelp will assist with plant strength.
 Amending after flowering will help extend harvest season.

 Planting & Growing